 Ethan WallacePhD student, Associate Lecturer

-My research interests lie within statistically analysing and modelling systems that cause severe economic damage or loss to human life, with emphasis upon environmental hazards, epidemiology, infectious disease, and broader-scale modelling and statistics.
+My research interests lie within statistically analysing and modelling systems that cause severe economic damage or loss to human life, with emphasis upon environmental hazards, epidemiology, infectious disease (predominantly water-borne), and broader-scale modelling and statistics.

 PhD title: Quantifying and modelling flood-mitigation and water-quality benefits delivered by grassland features and practices in the Leith, Lowther and Petteril catchments (Eden catchment, Cumbria, UK).

 PhD statistical and modelling techniques:Ch (4) - Extreme value theory and peaks-over-thresholds analysis.Ch (5) - Geostatistical modelling, regression analysis, and generalised linear mixed effects models.Ch (6) - Physics-based rainfall-runoff modelling.
 Ch (7) - Water-quality analysis with control engineering.
 Rel Ch - Time-series analysis and data-based-mechanistic (DBM) modelling.

 Funder: Eden Rivers Trust and the European Union Regional Development Trust Fund via the Centre for Global Eco-Innovation (Project 50).